pseudobear/UeberPlayer/README.md

 - `cacheMaxDays`: `15` (default), `<number>`

 ### Update checking
-This widget can also periodically check for any available updates if there are any present.
-When `checkForUpdates` is true, it will check for updates on startup and then subsequently every 24 hours.
-If an update is available, a small text will appear, and upon clicking it, it will open the download to the latest widget.
-If you wish to disable this check and display, simple turn off `checkForUpdates`.
+This widget can also periodically check for any available updates.
+When `checkForUpdates` is `true`, it will check for updates on startup and then subsequently every 24 hours.
+If an update is available, a small link will appear.

+Clicking this link will run a script to automatically download and update the widget, while carrying over your settings to the new version (beta).
+You may need to restart Ubersicht upon completion.

 ![update](images/update.png)